KevinITS-site/KevinITS-site.github.io/another-page.md

 } <br>
 </p>

-The query result is false, indicating that no triple using the <a href= "https://w3id.org/arco/ontology/context-description/hasRelatedWork">a-cd:hasRelatedWork</a> property exists within the ArCo KG.
-This suggests that introducing such triples in the context of Mantegna’s artwork might be relevant for representing these specific relationships between them.
-As an example, we propose two triples which connect the preparatory work (previously found among the list generated by our first query) whose subject is “Cristo Morto”, with the <a href= "https://w3id.org/arco/resource/HistoricOrArtisticProperty/0300180068">final painting</a>.
+The query result was false, indicating that no triple using the <a href= "https://w3id.org/arco/ontology/context-description/hasRelatedWork">a-cd:hasRelatedWork</a> property exists within the ArCo KG.
+This suggested that introducing such triples in the context of Mantegna’s artwork might be relevant for representing these specific relationships between them.
+As an example, we proposed two triples which connect the preparatory work (previously found among the list generated by our first query) whose subject is “Cristo Morto”, with the <a href= "https://w3id.org/arco/resource/HistoricOrArtisticProperty/0300180068">final painting</a>.

 PROPOSITION OF NEW TRIPLES: